Magic Quadrant for Cloud Infrastructure as a Service

 - Batch computing

-The least common need, but one that nevertheless drives significant revenue for the small number of providers that service this portion of the market, is batch computing.
-For these customers, IaaS serves as a substitute for traditional high-performance computing or grid computing.
+The least common need, but one that nevertheless generates significant revenue for the small number of providers that serve this portion of the market, is batch computing.
+For these customers, IaaS serves as a substitute for traditional HPC or grid computing.
 Customer needs include rendering, video encoding, genetic sequencing, modeling and simulation, numerical analysis and data analytics.
 Other than the need to access large amounts of commodity compute at the lowest possible price, with little concern for infrastructure reliability, these customers typically have needs very similar to those of VDC customers, although some HPC use cases benefit from specialized hardware such as GPUs and high-speed interconnects.

 One size does not fit all.
 As the IaaS market matures, clarity is emerging about the range of different customer needs.
 Workloads vary in their availability and performance needs, and in the general complexity of the overall application infrastructure.
 Customers vary in the importance that they place on security, customer service and ease of use.
 Customers also vary in how much they want to manage themselves, versus how much they want the IaaS provider to manage for them.
 While some providers are beginning to address differentiated customer needs in a targeted fashion, most service providers still take a "one size fits all" approach, which can make it difficult to determine if a particular provider is the right one for a particular set of business and technical needs.

 Public and private cloud IaaS are converging.
-Service providers are increasingly using dynamic physical and logical isolation mechanisms to create "private" infrastructure within a shared, multi-tenant capacity pool.
-This allows economies of scale while enabling customers to meet a broader range of security and compliance requirements.
-See "Best Practice: Evaluate Isolation Mechanisms in Public and Private Cloud IaaS" for details on this convergence and how to choose the level of isolation that you need.
-We believe that over time, the leading providers will offer a single, highly flexible platform across both their own data centers and customer data centers.
-As a result, this 2012 Magic Quadrant covers not only public cloud IaaS, but standardized private cloud IaaS as well.
+Service providers are increasingly using dynamic physical and logical isolation mechanisms to create "private" infrastructure within a shared, multitenant capacity pool.
+This allows for economies of scale, while enabling customers to meet a broader range of security and compliance requirements.
+See "Best Practice: Evaluate Isolation Mechanisms in Public and Private Cloud IaaS" for details on this convergence and how to choose the level of isolation you need.
+We believe that, over time, the leading providers will offer a single, highly flexible platform across both their own data centers and customer data centers.
+As a result, this Magic Quadrant covers not only public cloud IaaS, but standardized private cloud IaaS as well.

-The buying centers for IaaS are diverse.
+Buying centers for IaaS are diverse.
 The early adopters in the IaaS market were developers.
-As the market matures, developers remain an important audience, because a great deal of IaaS adoption is business led — driven by business managers who hold the budget, need greater agility and have shorter time frames than IT Operations is able to accommodate, and who therefore turn to application developers and enterprise architects for a solution.
+As the market matures, developers remain an important audience, because a great deal of IaaS adoption is business-led — driven by business managers who hold the budget, need greater agility and have shorter time frames than IT operations is able to accommodate, and who therefore turn to application developers and enterprise architects for a solution.
 This is particularly true for the single-application, "hosting" side of the market.
-IT Operations is, however, increasingly involved in IaaS sourcing, and is likely to be the primary buying center for multiple-application needs.
+IT operations is, however, increasingly involved in IaaS sourcing, and is likely to be the primary buying center for multiple-application needs.
 IaaS providers vary in their ability to target these different buying centers.
 Furthermore, most providers focus on either a developer audience or an IT operations audience, and their feature set and style of service are oriented accordingly.

 Customers do not usually save money by using cloud IaaS.
-While many customers first investigate using IaaS to achieve cost savings, most customers buy IaaS to achieve greater business agility, or to gain access to infrastructure capabilities that they do not have within their own data center.
-IaaS can drive significant cost savings when customers have short-term, seasonal, disaster recovery or batch computing needs.
-It can also be a boon to companies with limited access to capital and to small companies, especially startups, which cannot afford to invest in infrastructure.
-(See "Cloud Computing Can Be the Singular Solution for at Least Five Use Cases" for details.)
-For larger businesses with existing internal data centers and IT operations teams, IaaS for steady-state workloads is often no less expensive, and may be more expensive, than an internal private cloud.
+While many customers first investigate using IaaS to achieve cost savings, most customers buy IaaS to achieve greater business agility or access infrastructure capabilities that they do not have within their own data center.
+IaaS can drive significant cost savings when customers have short-term, seasonal, disaster recovery or batch-computing needs.
+It can also be a boon to companies with limited access to capital and to small companies, especially startups, that cannot afford to invest in infrastructure (see "Cloud Computing Can Be the Singular Solution for at Least Five Use Cases" for details).
+For larger businesses with existing internal data centers, well-managed virtualized infrastructure and efficient IT operations teams, IaaS for steady-state workloads is often no less expensive, and may be more expensive, than an internal private cloud.
 While provider efficiencies will increase over time, and automated managed services will substantially drive down the cost of infrastructure management, the state of technology has not yet advanced to that point.

-- Service provider interviews and product demonstrations in 2012.
+- Service provider interviews and product demonstrations in 2012 and 2013

-- Customer references from the service providers in 2012.
+- Customer references from the service providers in 2012 and 2013

 Ability to Execute